brct-james/guild-golems/README.md

 - - Also would need a flushUserUpdates or something like that for things like `/my/account` which need everything up to date
 - Productionalize parsing json body: [link](https://www.alexedwards.net/blog/how-to-properly-parse-a-json-request-body)

+- **from ST discord:**
+- users can create an account (email) and then register as an agent (with a call sign and symbol)
+- the agent schema is what persists credits, etc so a player can start new games as needed without needing to re-register
+- the account will be their identity which captures email, discord handle and some patreon ID or whatever we can do there
+- Any use for this type of user/agent structure in this game?
+Perhaps not, maybe consider for venusian-industries?
+- - could specify permissions at the agent level for 3rd party apps via oauth
+- - - users register, once logged in can create agents (generating a token for each, saved to the user data), can authorize oauth via agent menu

 ---

 ## Build & Run